mvolkmann/context-easy/hooks.md

 Calls to them trigger the component to be re-rendered.

-Often the state is a primitive value, but it can also be an object or array (also an object).
+Often the state is a primitive value, but it can also be an object.
 If a state value is an object, calls to the corresponding set function must pass an entire new value.
-The set functions do not merge the object passed to them with the current value as is done by the `Component` `setState` method.
+The set functions do not merge the object passed to them with the current value as is done by the `Component` `setState` method which merges the top-level properties.

 Note that the `useState` calls are made every time the component is rendered.